Nikkeljohn/filpcart/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.

 ### Hosting and Database
-- [AWS S3](https://aws.amazon.com/s3) used for online static file storage.-
+- [Cloudinary](https://console.cloudinary.com) used for online static file storage.-
 - [GitHub](https://github.com) used for secure online code storage.

 ### Frameworks and Libraries